waveform80/pisense/docs/demos.rst

     >>> hat.screen.array = rainbow

 At this point you should have a nice rainbow on your display.
 How do we make this scroll?
-Simple: construct a loop that increments the hue a tiny amount each time round.
+We simply construct a loop that increments the hue a tiny amount each time round.
 For example:

 .. literalinclude:: examples/rainbow.py